horohoro-Git/PenguinRestaurant/README.md

 05/11 Fixed the issue where multiple baked characters were displayed as the same character, fixed the issue where animals would misalign when lining up, updated to allow penguins to be picked up by hand
-05/12 Optimized pathfinding and fixed customer behavior on controller reuse 05/13 Improved pathfinding with animal size and fixed penguin position bug
+05/12 Optimized pathfinding and fixed customer behavior on controller reuse 05/13 Improved pathfinding with animal size and fixed penguin position bug 05/14 Modified the pathfinding system to pre-process neighbor checks, and applied character UI batching